 Dr. Thomson is a Professor of Civil and Environmental Engineering, Director of the Soil and Groundwater Remediation Engineering Group, and a member of the Environmental and Water Resources Engineering Research Group and The Water Institute at the University of Waterloo.
 He was Chair of the Department of Civil and Environmental Engineering from 2008 to 2016.

-Dr. Thomson is currently the Editor-in-Chief of Groundwater Monitoring & Remediation, a National Ground Water Association publication.
+Between 2012 to 2020 Dr. Thomson was the Editor-in-Chief of Groundwater Monitoring & Remediation, a National Ground Water Association publication.

 Dr. Thomson teaches a number of undergraduate and graduate courses including: Fluid Mechanics, Water Quality Engineering, Advanced Mathematics, Hydrology, Environmental Chemistry, Contaminant Transport, Finite Element Methods, Soil and Groundwater Remediation Engineering, Numerical Methods for Environmental Applications, and Water Quality Management.